jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ## Requirements determination

-Designs must emerge from in-depth analysis of [stakeholder](#stakeholder-analysis) (not just user) needs; requirements determination is the process of eliciting, analyzing, and synthesizing stakeholder needs.
+Designs must emerge from in-depth analysis of [stakeholder](#stakeholder-analysis) (not just user) needs; requirements determination is the process of eliciting, analyzing, and synthesizing stakeholder needs so they can influence system design.
 Dennis et al. (2012) note that the analysis and design phases of a system implementation effort are very closely linked.
 That is, the product/s of requirements determination are "initial designs".
 They also note that requirements are expressed first as **business requirements** (from the perspective of stakeholders, including users), second as **system requirements** (from the perspective of developers).

 Requirements are also categorized as **functional** (what business tasks a system must perform) and **nonfunctional** (operational, performance, security, cultural and political requirements that affect how tasks are performed, and may arise from regulations such as Sarbanes-Oxley or the desire to comply with standards such as [COBIT,](https://www.isaca.org/COBIT/Pages/default.aspx) [ISO 9000,](https://www.iso.org/iso-9001-quality-management.html) and the [Capability Maturity Model).](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=6759) Per [StackExchange answers,](https://softwareengineering.stackexchange.com/questions/82763/why-bother-differentiating-between-functional-and-nonfunctional-requirements) is important to differentiate functional from nonfunctional requirements because: